Frequently Asked Questions

 How can I stop SEIU from taking my money to spend in support of political causes?

-A NonMember/Fair Share fee payer is eligible and entitled to apply for the Non-Germane Objector (aka Hudson Objector), which is a way to document the employee’s objection to the Union’s Non-Germane expenditures and save about 35-45% of the union dues during the fiscal year.
-The Non-Germane objector application must be post marked after June 1st and no later than June 30th of each year.
+A NonMember/Fair Share fee payer is eligible and entitled to apply for Non-Germane Objector (aka Hudson Objector) status, which is a way to document the employee’s objection to the Union’s Non-Germane expenditures and save a percentage of their union dues during the fiscal year.
+The Non-Germane objector application must be post marked after June 1st and no later than June 30th of each year, and must be filed annually.

 What does “Non-Germane Objector” mean?

-A Non-Germane objector is a worker who is not a member of the union, who does not want to be forced to subsidize the union’s political or ideological activities not germane to the collective-bargaining process.
+A Non-Germane objector is an employee who is not a member of the union, who does not want to be forced to subsidize the union’s political or ideological activities “not germane” to the collective-bargaining process.
 The Supreme Court has held that a NonMember/Fair Share fee payer is entitled to challenge the amount of Non-Germane expenditures.

 “…Safeguards are necessary to prevent compulsory subsidization of ideological activity by non-union employees” [The U.S. Supreme Court Teachers v.
 Hudson (1986)]